 Each Squarespace template comes pre-loaded with demo pages and content to highlight the template’s strengths and unique features.
 Use this guide to learn how demo pages work and how to replace and customize demo content with your own.

 - We recommend removing or replacing all demo content before upgrading to a paid subscription.

-- If you'd like to use stock images to replace demo content, we offer an integration with Getty Images.
+- If you'd like to use stock images to replace demo content, we offer integrations with Getty Images and Unsplash.

 Locating the demo content

 Most of the demo content exists as pages in your Pages panel.
 In the Home Menu, click Pages.